ncbdrck/extended_Object_detection_testing/object_pose_estimation/HSVColor.md

 touch Cube_Detect.xml
 ```

-Then we have to change the XML file
+Then we have to change the XML file.
 ```
 <?xml version="1.0" ?>